Make your money work: Investment options for tax savings!

 A penny saved is a penny earned.
 And one of the smartest ways in which you can save your hard-earned money is by making investments that offer tax benefits.

-Tax-saving investments, if done wisely, not only helps you build a financial cushion for tough times but also ensures that you money utilized wisely and in ways, you need it the most.
+Tax-saving investments, if done wisely, not only help you build a financial cushion for tough times but also ensure that your money is utilised wisely and in ways you need it the most.
 To grasp the idea of tax savings, it's important to first understand what Income tax slabs are.

 What are Income Tax Slabs?